pkic/pkic.org/content/blog/2022/2022-12-01-post-quantum-cryptography-conference.md

 The conference will take place at the [Brookstreet Hotel](https://www.brookstreethotel.com/) in [Ottawa, Ontario, Canada](https://g.page/brookstreetottawa) and will be streamed for remote attendees and participants.

-Both in-person and remote participants are required to register to attend this conference, we encourage in-person participation wherever possible but remember that in-person registration may be limited based on room size.
+Both in-person and remote participants are required to register to attend this conference.

+We encourage in-person participation wherever possible but remember that in-person registration may be limited based on room size.

-A limited number of rooms at the conference location is available at a conference discount.
+A limited number of rooms at the conference location are available at a conference discount.
 A reservation link will be provided after registration.

 No PQC products or services will be promoted at this conference.